 Elderflower season!
 I try to make the most of it every year; the fields around our village are full of large bushes hanging heavy with flowers.
 It’s amazing!
 Going for a walk nowadays it’s even better than before.

 And every year, I preserve the flowers in any way I can.
 For example, I always make elderflower syrup, champagne, and elderflower jelly or jam.
-Sometimes I also make elderflower gin or liqueur with vodka, which is great for making cocktails or enjoying just as they are.
+Sometimes I also make elderflower gin or liqueur with vodka, which is great for making elderflower gin cocktails or enjoying just as they are.
 Or just a simple elderflower tea.

 What are elderflowers?